 The recipient agrees not to award federal funds under this program to any party which is debarred or suspended from participation in Federal assistance programs.
+2 C.F.R.
+Part 180 (Governmentwide Nonprocurement Debarment and Suspension) and 2 C.F.R.
+Part 2867 (DOJ Nonprocurement Debarment and Suspension).

 Under federal regulations, recipients are required to ensure that federal funds are not given to parties that are debarred or suspended from participation in federal assistance programs.
 This is to protect the public interest and to ensure proper management and integrity in federal activities by conducting business only with responsible parties.
 For details regarding the debarment and suspension requirements, please see 2 C.F.R.
-Part 180 (Government-wide Debarment and Suspension), and 2 C.F.R.
-Part 2867 (DOJ-specific requirements.)
+Part 180 (Governmentwide Nonprocurement Debarment and Suspension), and 2 C.F.R.
+Part 2867 (DOJ Nonprocurement Debarment and Suspension.)

 If under a COPS Office award you enter into a contract for goods or services for \$25,000 or more or any subaward, you must verify that the vendor or subrecipient and their respective principals (e.g., owners, top managers) with whom you intend to do business are not excluded or disqualified from participation in federal assistance programs.
 In addition, you must include a term or condition in the contract or subaward requiring the vendor or subrecipient to comply with subpart C of the OMB guidance in 2 C.F.R.
-Part 180 (Government-wide Debarment and Suspension) and subpart C of 2 C.F.R.
-Part 2867 (DOJ-specific requirements).
+Part 180 (Governmentwide Nonprocurement Debarment and Suspension) and subpart C of 2 C.F.R.
+Part 2867 (DOJ Nonprocurement Debarment and Suspension).